Visyond/website-hugo/site/content/home-hex/vhome.md

           Instantly compare and generate scenario comparison charts with a few clicks
     descr: >-
-      Create and visually compare scenarios on the fly, during meetings or presentations without depending on experts.<br><br> Switching between scenarios automatically updates all linked cells, charts and presentations without compromising integrity of data.
+      Create and visually compare scenarios (i.e. Budget vs. Actual) on the fly, during meetings or presentations without depending on experts.<br><br> Switching between scenarios automatically updates all linked cells, charts and presentations without compromising integrity of data.